-- (a) Lots of record that acquire all federal and state permits and that meet one or more of the following conditions shall be exempt from the prohibition of filling wetlands to create a buildable area and the corresponding setback natural buffer requirements and a Variance from the Baldwin County Board of Adjustments shall not be required: - 1.
-Up to 1/10th of an acre on lots that are 100% wetland - 1.
+- (a) Lots of record that acquire all federal and state permits and that meet one or more of the following conditions shall be exempt from the prohibition of filling wetlands to create a buildable area and the corresponding natural buffer requirements and a Variance from the Baldwin County Board of Adjustments shall not be required: - 1.
 Fill approved by a USACE Nationwide 18 permit. - 2.
-The minimum wetland fill required or minimum wetland setback 30-foot natural buffer encroachment for access (including an internal road) to a lot when no other access to a public road or easement is available, or - 3.
+The minimum wetland fill required or minimum wetland 30-foot natural buffer encroachment for access (including an internal road) to a lot when no other access to a public road or easement is available, or - 3.
 Fill or encroachment into the natural buffer necessary to create a maximum of 1/10-of-an-acre of buildable uplands on residential lots where insufficient uplands are available.
-If uplands already exist on the lot, those existing uplands shall be applied toward the 1/10th acre maximum. - The requirements in Section 10.4 for the performance of a wetland assessment, delineation, and/or jurisdictional determination are not exempted. - (b) Pile supported Mmarine accessory uses structures installed for recreational use shall be exempt from the wetland and/or stream-setback\30-foot natural buffer requirements (so long as no wetland fill occurs beyond the individual pile supports) and assessment, delineation, and/or jurisdictional determination requirements of this Ordinance, so long as no pollutants (including sediments) are released into surrounding wetlands or streams.
-The Applicant may still be required to obtain a land disturbance permit and/or site plan approval under Article 13.12 and shall obtain all necessary state and federal permits.
+If uplands already exist on the lot, those existing uplands shall be applied toward the 1/10th acre maximum. - The requirements in Section 10.4 for the performance of a wetland assessment, delineation, and/or jurisdictional determination are not exempt. - (b) Pile supported Marine accessory uses installed for recreational use shall be exempt from the wetland and/or stream 30-foot natural buffer requirements (so long as no wetland fill occurs beyond the individual pile supports) and assessment, delineation, and/or jurisdictional determination requirements of this Ordinance, so long as no pollutants (including sediments) are released into surrounding wetlands or streams.
+The Applicant may still be required to obtain a land disturbance permit and/or site plan approval under Section 13.12 and shall obtain all necessary state and federal permits.

-- (c) Bulkheads, retaining walls, fences, pile supported stairs and similar structures shall be exempt from the wetland and/or stream setback 30-foot natural buffer requirements of this Ordinance only, so long as no pollutants (including sediments) are released into surrounding wetlands or streams.
-The Applicant may still be required to obtain a land disturbance permit under Article 13.12 and shall obtain all necessary state and federal permits.
-The requirements in Section 10.4 for the performance of a wetland assessment, delineation, and/or jurisdictional determination are not exempted. - (d) Recreational walking trails shall be exempt from the wetland and/or stream setback 30-foot natural buffer requirements of this Ordinance only, so long as no pollutants (including sediments) are released into surrounding wetlands or streams.
-The Applicant may still be required to obtain a land disturbance permit under Article 13.12 and shall obtain all necessary state and federal permits.
-The requirements in Section 10.4 for the performance of a wetland assessment, delineation, and/or jurisdictional determination are not exempted. - (e) Agricultural\-operations\uses as defined\shall be exempt from this Section\-so long as all Food Security Act Provisions of 1987 administered by the USDA are being met. - (f) (f) Forestry land management practices, including harvesting; provided, however, that the Alabama's Best Management Practices for Forestry are followed, and a Forest Management Plan is in place.
+- (c) Bulkheads, retaining walls, fences, pile supported stairs and similar structures shall be exempt from the wetland and/or stream 30-foot natural buffer requirements of this Ordinance only, so long as no pollutants (including sediments) are released into surrounding wetlands or streams.
+The Applicant may still be required to obtain a land disturbance permit under Section 13.12 and shall obtain all necessary state and federal permits.
+The requirements in Section 10.4 for the performance of a wetland assessment, delineation, and/or jurisdictional determination are not exempt. - (d) Recreational walking trails shall be exempt from the wetland and/or stream 30-foot natural buffer requirements of this Ordinance only, so long as no pollutants (including sediments) are released into surrounding wetlands or streams.
+The Applicant may still be required to obtain a land disturbance permit under Section 13.12 and shall obtain all necessary state and federal permits.
+The requirements in Section 10.4 for the performance of a wetland assessment, delineation, and/or jurisdictional determination are not exempt. - (e) Agricultural uses as defined shall be exempt from this Section. - (f) Forestry land management practices, including harvesting; provided, however, that the Alabama's Best Management Practices for Forestry are followed, and a Forest Management Plan is in place.
 Based on guidance from the Alabama Forestry Commission, the plan must be authored or approved by a State of Alabama Registered Forester and be for a period of a minimum of five (5) years - (g) For major projects defined herein, clearing of invasive species, underbrush, and trees with a maximum diameter of six (6) inches within the 30-foot wetland and/or stream natural buffer is allowed if the following conditions are met: - 1.
-Hand Clearing, - Mechanical clearing on mats if no land disturbance including stump removal or rutting occurs, - 3.
-Tree debris and mulch cannot be left if considered a fill by the USACE and/or ADEM and - 4.
-Any incidental disturbance must be restored and planted.
+Hand Clearing, - 2.
+Mechanical clearing on mats if no land disturbance including stump removal or rutting occurs, - Tree debris and mulch cannot be left if considered a fill by the USACE and/or ADEM and

+4. Any incidental disturbance must be restored and planted.